Operational Resilience

 Implementation Support

-Offer technical and operational support in setting up ICT governance structures, incident reporting mechanisms, and other required systems and processes.
+Provide hands-on assistance to make required changes to become DORA-compliant.
+Provide technical and operational support in establishing ICT governance frameworks, incident reporting and other necessary systems and processes.

 6